SakshiKagda/daily_expense/README.md

 # daily_expense
-This is daily expense tracker web applicatio
+This is daily expense tracker web application